Best & Worst Chevrolet Corvette Years

 • 1999-2000: ABS acting up, fuel leaks – definitely not what you want in your dream car

-Want the down-and-dirty on recalls?
+Want the inside scoop and dirty on recalls?

 Check out the NHTSA data for 1997, 1998, 1999, and 2000 Corvettes.